What Is Cloud Hosting?

 Another unique characteristic of cloud hosting is that it serves as the backbone for several cloud-powered services.
 These services are the bleeding edge in the online world and they redefine how we use our devices every day.
 The most popular services are Software as a Service (SaaS), Platform as a Service (PaaS), and Infrastructure as a Service (IaaS).
 Each service comes with varying degrees of control, but they all offer dedicated system resources.

 When it comes to cost, cloud hosting has adopted a pay-as-you-go billing model.
 In other words, this is a metered service where you only pay for the resources that you have used.
-The combination of this pricing model with the ability to adjust the amount of available resources in real-time makes cloud hosting one of the most performant and cost-effective hosting solutions out there.
+The combination of this pricing model with the ability to adjust the number of available resources in real-time makes cloud hosting one of the most performant and cost-effective hosting solutions out there.

 To learn even more about cloud hosting, continue reading or jump to the section that interests you: